Skip to content

 • Upload File — choose a decklist or exported deck file (markdown or plain text); it is read in the browser and parsed server-side.

 Import cards from a CSV export (Moxfield, Deckbox, ManaBox, …) into a deck, collection, or wanted list — either creating a new list or appending to an existing one.
 Upload a file or paste CSV text; the page parses it in the browser, guesses whether the first row is a header, and pre-selects which column holds each card field (name, set, collector number, condition, finish, section, quantity) for you to confirm.
-Values are normalized on import (e.g. Near MintNM, F → foil, sideSideboard) exactly like the import-csv CLI command, which shares the same engine.
+Values are normalized on import (e.g. Near MintNM, F → foil, sideSideboard) exactly like the import CLI command’s CSV mode, which shares the same engine.

 When creating, an Overwrite if a list with this name exists checkbox replaces an existing list of the same name; in Append to Existing mode the target is picked from a dropdown of the existing lists of the selected type.
 Appends record every added card in the list’s changelog.
 Rows that fail validation are listed with their line numbers; the valid rows still import.